mangopy/SearchLM/README.md

 In this project, the code `retrieval` folder is directly copied from [ColBERT](https://github.com/stanford-futuredata/ColBERT/tree/main).
 You can following the `README.md` in `retrieval` to set up the retriever.

-# Training your our Search LLMs via Expectation-Maximization
+# Train your Search Language Models via Expectation-Maximization

 ## Warmup training
 Before the iterative E&M training, we first train the LLM with warm-up dataset, similar to the cold start process in previous work.